MaciejKlis/Canvas-Paint/README.md

 1. ~~Paint tempale~~
 2. ~~Select image~~
 3. Add filters:
-	a.
-Change of color saturation
+	- ~~Change of color transparency~~
-	b.
-Change of blur
+	- Change of blur
-  c.
-Change of contrast
+  	- Change of contrast
 4. Possibility to drawing on image